Maximum Matchings in Geometric Intersection Graphs: Introduction

 In a general graph $G = (V, E)$ with $n$ vertices and $m$ edges, the best running time for computing a maximum matching in $G$ depends on the ratio $m/n$.
 The classic algorithm of Micali and Vazirani~\cite{MicaliV80,Vazirani12} is based on augmenting paths, and it finds a maximum matching in $O(\sqrt{n} m)$ time.
 Mucha and Sankowski~\cite{MuchaS04} use algebraic tools to achieve running time $O(n^\omega)$.
 As we shall see, for $G \in \GG_\rho$, we have $m = O(\rho n)$, and this bound is asymptotically tight.
 Thus, for $G \in \GG_\rho$, the running times of these two algorithms become $O(\rho n^{3/2})$ and $O(n^\omega)$, respectively.

 In general \emph{bipartite} graphs, a recent algorithm by M\k{a}dry~\cite{Madry13} achieves running time roughly $O(m^{10/7})$.\footnote{In a previous version of this paper, we claimed that M\k{a}dry's algorithm also applies to general (non-bipartite) graphs.
 However, this does not seem to be correct.
-As a consequence, we have updated the statements of Corollary~\ref{cor:axis-parallel} and Theorem~\ref{thm:matching_balls}.} For the case of certain classes of bipartite geometric intersection graphs.
-Efrat, Itai, and Katz~\cite{EfratIK01} show how to compute the maximum matching in bipartite unit disk graphs in $O(n^{3/2}\log n)$ time.
+As a consequence, we have updated the statements of Corollary~\ref{cor:axis-parallel} and Theorem~\ref{thm:matching_balls}.} Efrat, Itai, and Katz~\cite{EfratIK01} show how to compute the maximum matching in bipartite unit disk graphs in $O(n^{3/2}\log n)$ time.
 Having bounded density does not help in this algorithm; it has $O(\sqrt{n})$ rounds, each of which needs $\Omega(n)$ time.
 The same approach can be used for other geometric shapes if a certain semi-dynamic data structure is available.
 In particular, using the data structure of Kaplan et al.~\cite{KaplanMRSS17} for additively-weighted nearest neighbors, finding a maximum matching in a bipartite intersection graph of disks takes $O(n^{3/2}\polylog n)$ time.
 We are not aware of any similar results for non-bipartite geometric intersection graphs.

 We show that a maximum matching in a graph of $\GG_\rho$ with $n$ vertices can be computed in $O(\rho^{3\omega/2} n^{\omega/2})= O(\rho^{3.56} n^{1.19})$ time.
 The algorithm is randomized and succeeds with high probability.
 It uses the algebraic approach by Mucha and Sankowski~\cite{MuchaS06} for planar graphs with an extension by Yuster and Zwick~\cite{YusterZ07} for $H$-minor-free graphs.
-As noted by Alon and Yuster~\cite{AlonY13}, this approach works for \emph{hereditary}\footnote{closed under taking subgraphs} graph families with bounded average degree and small separators.
+As noted by Alon and Yuster~\cite{AlonY13}, this approach works for \emph{hereditary}\footnote{A graph family is called \emph{hereditary} if it is closed under taking subgraphs.} graph families with bounded average degree and small separators.
 We note that the algorithm can be used for graphs of $\GG_\rho$, because we have average degree $O(\rho)$ and balanced separators of size $O(\sqrt{\rho n})$~\cite{Har-PeledQ17,SmithWo98}.
-However, finding the actual dependency on $\rho$ is difficult because it plays a role in the average degree, in the size of the separators, and the algorithm has a complex structure with several subroutines that must be distilled.
+However, finding the actual dependency on $\rho$ is difficult because it plays a role in the average degree, in the size of the separators, and because the algorithm has a complex structure with several subroutines that must be distilled.

 There are several noteworthy features in our approach.
 For one, we solve a geometric problem using linear algebra, namely Gaussian elimination.
 The use of geometry is limited to finding separators, bounding the degree, and constructing the graph explicitly.
 Note that the role of subgraphs in the definition of $\GG_\rho$ is a key feature in our algorithm.
 On the one hand, we need a hereditary family of graphs, as needed to apply the algorithm.
 On the other hand, it brings more generality; for example, it includes the case of bipartite graphs defined by colored geometric objects.